mgrybyk/mocha-qtest-mapping-reporter/README.md

 **Q**: Reporter completes successfully but (some) results are missing
 **A**: some test runners (like Cypress) are not waiting for reporter to publish results.
 Add one more test in the very end that waits for 5-10 seconds.
-Also make sure that your test cases are approved, have sufficient privileges, etc.
+Also make sure that: your test cases are approved, user has sufficient privileges, test statuses have proper mapping (in automation settings), etc.

 ## Boilerplate projects